sunitmathew/git-devops/README.md

 # git-devops
-This is fro devops learning purpose.
+This is for devops learning purpose.